Molybdenum-Phosphorus Nutrition for Amelioration of Biological Nitrogen Fixation for Common Bean on a Ferralsol

 • Namugwanya, M. Department of Agricultural Production, East End of Kyambogo University, Near Barclays Library, Kyambogo, Kampala, Uganda

-• J. S. Tenywa Department of Agricultural Production, College of Agricultural and Environmental Production, Makerere University, P.O.
+• Tenywa, J. S. Department of Agricultural Production, College of Agricultural and Environmental Production, Makerere University, P.O.
 Box 7062, Kampala, Uganda

 Keywords: